RahulSChand/llama2.c-for-dummies/README.md

 ---
 ### The end

 Once we get `s->logits` we sample next token (do this until we get `seq_length` tokens).
 This has already been covered in "Forward Loop & sampling in main" section.
-Congratulations! now you know how LLMs work & how to code them in C. Here is a picture of a cat :)
+Congratulations! now you know how LLMs work & how to code them in C. If you now want to know how to code them in Python know, refer to [modelling_llama.py](https://github.com/huggingface/transformers/blob/main/src/transformers/models/llama/modeling_llama.py)

+Here is a picture of a cat :)

 <img src="./imgs/cat.jpg" width="700" height="500">